Houston Work Accident Lawyers

 Another cause of accidents is mechanical or equipment failure.
 When equipment is not properly maintained and repaired, it can decay and present a greater risk of failure.
 Equipment failures commonly result in serious accidents.
 Think back to the 2005 Texas City refinery explosion.
 Due to hundreds of safety violations and continued failure to remediate those issues, 15 workers lost their lives and more than 170 others were hurt .
 The same was the case with the Williams Olefins explosion in Geismar: failure to adhere to regulations can result in disaster.

 In Texas, workers must receive employment-based insurance options, although employers can choose to opt-out of workers' compensation insurance.
 The Texas Department of Insurance (TDI) and the Division of Workers' Compensation together regulate the workers' insurance systems.

 According to these agencies, employers who opt-out of workers' compensation insurance must:

 - File an annual notice with the TDI

 - Display notices of non-coverage, so that all employees are properly informed

 - Give a written statement of non-coverage each time that they hire a new employee.

-What is unfortunate is that many workers are undercompensated for their injuries and unaware of it.
-Arnold & Itkin LLP exists to inform workers of their rights.
-You may be entitled to financial compensation for long-term care and even compensation for noneconomic damages such as pain and suffering.
-The Houston personal injury attorneys at our firm fight to help workers throughout Texas secure benefits that they and their families so badly need.
+Whatever type of employment insurance policy that you have been provided, it is important to understand your benefits.
+Employees may be able to recover compensation for initial medical costs, continued medical care, funeral expenses, and income benefits for workers who have lost wages.
+What is unfortunate is that many workers are undercompensated and unaware of it.
+Arnold & Itkin exists to inform workers of their rights.
+You may be entitled to financial compensation for long-term care and even non-economic damages such as pain and suffering.
+The Houston attorneys at our firm fight to help workers throughout Texas secure benefits that they and their families so badly need.